zachwieja/2LiftStudios/README.md

 ### Mode ###
 In _Stochastic_ mode, the generated _OFFSET_ values will _approach_ the specified weighted distribution.
 This is much like flipping a coin.
 The outcome of previous coin flips do not affect subsequent coin flips.
 You can receive the same result over and over again, but in the long run you expect the outcome to approach the distrubution - 50/50 for coin flips.

 In _Frequency_ mode, previous outcomes do affect subsequent outcomes.
-This is similar to drawing cards from a draw pile.
-When a card is drawn, it is placed in a discard pile.
-Once all cards are drawn and discarded, the draw pile is refreshed.
-In the sample above, if we randomly generate a 3, the probability of generating another 3 changes from 3 in 10, to 2 in 9.
-In this mode, the length of a sequence is equal to the sum of the weights.
+This is similar to drawing items from a basket and setting them aside until the entire basket is empty - then putting everything back in the basket.

 ### Clock
 _OFFSET_ values are generated whenever the combined _CLOCK_ input and _MANUAL_ clock button generate a leading edge - when the previous state was off/low for both, and at least one of them is now high.